praveenellaiyan/spring-labs/spring-security/spring-security-configure-credentials-in-properties/README.md

 	<artifactId>spring-boot-starter-security</artifactId>
 </dependency>
 ````
-<br>The moment you add it, spring does the below list of magic and even more by default.<br>
+The moment you add it, spring does the below list of magic and even more by default.<br>
 a.
 Automatically secure all of the end points<br>
 b.
 Create default login form - `/login`<br>
 ![spring-default-login-page](https://user-images.githubusercontent.com/36845597/64909014-59638680-d724-11e9-818f-55cbfa43bf00.png)